-Hipponorthumberland@gmail.com A community club enabling children with disabilities to access a fun, physical and therapeutic sport activity on a horse.
-Hippotherapy is a form of therapy in which the therapist used the characteristic movements of horse to provide carefully graded motor and sensory input.
-It is a treatment approach that uses activities on the horse that are meaningful to the client and specifically address the individual's goals.
+A registered community charity enabling children with disabilities to access a fun, physical and therapeutic sport activity on a horse.
+Hippotherapy is a form of therapy in which the therapist uses the characteristic movements of horse to provide carefully graded motor and sensory input.
+It is a treatment approach that uses activities on the horse that are meaningful to the client and specifically address the individual's needs.